zynxhealth/documentation/README.md

 ## Getting Started

 ### 1. Get your API key
 Each organization will need their own API key.
-If you haven't done so already, apply for a key by contacting support@zynx.com.
+If you haven't done so already, [apply for a key](http://www.zynxhealth.com/news-resources/developer/#apply).
 > Wherever `API_KEY` is referenced below, replace it with the unique key that was emailed to you.
 <br>